Ok, so why is a blog that usually focuses upon internet marketing and search-related patents publishing a post about saving amphibians?

-With amphibians experiencing dramatic die-offs in pristine habitats worldwide, an alliance of zoos, botanical gardens and aquariums has launched a desperate public appeal to raise funds for emergency conservation measures.
-Scientists say that without quick action, one-third to one-half the world’s frogs, toads, salamanders, newts and caecilians could disappear.
+With amphibians experiencing dramatic die-offs in pristine habitats worldwide, an alliance of zoos, botanical gardens, and aquariums have launched a desperate public appeal to raise funds for emergency conservation measures.
+Scientists say that without quick action, one-third to one-half the world’s frogs, toads, salamanders, newts, and caecilians could disappear.

 A look at the wordpress.com tags associated with Amphibian Ark shows involvement by a good number of other folks, such as Sir David Attenborough and Ellen DeGeneres.

 One of the ideas behind the meme was to come up with an idea that nonprofits might be able to use, and one came to me pretty quickly.
 Around the same time, I received a request from Jeff, to write about the Year of the Frog on the last day of the year.

 Jeff has not only gotten many other bloggers to write about the plight of amphibians, but Amphibian Ark has also the support of Zoos around the world to hold “leap Frog” events, like one at the St. Louis Zoo.

 Compared to Jeff’s efforts to spread the word about harm to amphibians, my tip may seem small.
 But I think it might have an impact for many nonprofits where their location is important, where they rely upon volunteers, or deliveries, or provide educational opportunities on-site.

 To those nonprofits, please take advantage of the opportunity to verify your address at Google Maps, and submit a listing at Yahoo Local.